CycloneDX/guides/SBOM/en/0x90-Appendix-A_Glossary.md

 - **Package manager** - A distribution mechanism that makes software artifacts discoverable by requesters.

-- **Package URL (PURL)** - An ecosystem-agnostic specification which standardizes the syntax and location information of software components.
+- **Package-URL (PURL)** - An ecosystem-agnostic specification which standardizes the syntax and location information of software components.

+- **Patent** - An intellectual property right granted by a government authority or regional office that gives the holder exclusive rights to make, use, sell, or license an invention for a specified period.
+In software and systems, patents may apply to algorithms, processes, devices, or other technical innovations.

+- **Patent Family** = A group of related patent filings that originate from a common priority application and are filed in one or more jurisdictions.
+Patent families reflect the international coverage of an invention and support global tracking of ownership, licensing, and legal status across jurisdictions.

 - **Pedigree** - Data which describes the lineage and/or process for which software has been created or altered.